sathishramachandhiran/Sorting-Algorithm/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:

+ 1.Get the list of nums as input.
+ 2.Use the sort() function to find selection sort and insertion sort.
+ 3.Print the value.

 ## Selection Sort Algorithm:
 1. Set the first unsorted element as the minimum
 2. For each of the unsorted elements, check if the element < current minimum.